jiawei-wu96/0moonlight.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 Welcome to the world of Jiawei!
-I am a researcher on various topics of quantum cryptography.
+I'm a researcher on various topics of quantum cryptography.
+Currently, I'm working as a postdoc in [Marco Tomamichel's group](https://marcotom.info) in Centre for Quantum Technologies, National University of Singapore.

+My research involves multiparty computation, bit commitment, and composable framework.
+For more details, see my [publications](https://jiawei-wu96.github.io/publications/).